Simon Neil: Personal life

 Neil lives in Ayr with his wife Francesca, whom he married at St. Columba Church in Ayr on 5 January 2008.
 The song "God Only Knows" by The Beach Boys was used for their first dance, and Neil has the song's chorus, "God only knows what I'd be without you", tattooed on his chest.

 In 2021, he presented a series of shows on BBC Radio Scotland.

+Neil is an avid fan of Rangers F.C. and attended matches at Ibrox Stadium in his youth.

 Musical equipment used

 The following is a list of musical equipment used by Simon Neil: